-Employees who are adopting or seeking to adopt a minor child or minor children may use sick leave days in any school year for absences relating to the adoption, including time needed for travel, time needed for home visits, time needed for document translation, submission or preparation, time spend with legal or adoption agency representatives, time spent in court and bonding time.
-(See also, 8.23-CLASSIFIED PERSONNEL FAMILY MEDICAL LEAVE, which also applies.)
+Employees who are adopting or seeking to adopt a minor child or minor children may use sick leave days in any school year for absences relating to the adoption.
+See also,8.23- CLASSIFIED PERSONNEL FAMILY MEDICAL LEAVE, which may also apply.
 Except for bonding time, documentation shall be provided by the employee upon request.

-Pay for sick leave shall be at the employee's daily rate of pay, which is that employee's hourly rate of pay times the number of hours normally worked per day.
+Pay for sick leave shall be at the employee's daily rate of pay, which is that employee's total contracted salary, divided by the number of days employed as reflected in the contract.
 Absences for illness in excess of the employee's accumulated and current sick leave shall result in a deduction from the employee's pay at the daily rate as defined above.

-At the discretion of the principal (or Superintendent), and if FMLA is applicable, subject to the certification or recertification provisions contained on policy 8.23-CLASSIFIED PERSONNEL FAMILY MEDICAL LEAVE the District may require a written statement from the employee's physician documenting the employee's illness.
+At the discretion of the principal (or Superintendent), and, if FMLA is applicable, subject to the certification or recertification provisions contained in policy 8.23-CLASSIFIED PERSONNEL FAMILY MEDICAL LEAVE the District may require a written statement from the employee's physician documenting the employee's illness.
 Failure to provide such documentation of illness may result in sick leave not being paid, or in discipline up to and including termination.